 This time, when Travis released him and stepped back, Ben didn’t wipe the saliva away, but rather licked it from his lips, wanting to capture it all on his tongue.
 Beneath his sweatpants he’d gone commando, and it clearly showed, like a flagpole pointing skyward through the fleece.
 Quickly, he shifted himself and scooted around the bar to stand behind the counter, pretending to busy himself with a glass in the sink as he willed his erection to go down.
 In the meantime, Travis wandered over to the sofa and took a seat in front of the large binder opened up on the coffee table.
 Flipping through a few of the pages, he said, “Is this the screenplay your agent wanted to send you?”

 Ben shifted himself one more time and came around to the front of the bar to lean against a stool.
 “It does look promising,” he replied.
 “I’m pretty excited about it.”

 “Think you’ll do it?”

 “I’m hoping so.
 If I’m chosen for it.”

 Ben shrugged.
 “Difficult to say for sure.
 There are no guarantees…”

-Getting to his feet, Travis stepped wide over the knotty alder table and approached Ben.
-Took a hold of his hands and peered intently into his eyes as though searching for something there – or maybe offering something.
+Getting to his feet, Travis stepped over the knotty alder table and approached Ben.
+Took a hold of his hands and peered intently into his eyes as though searching for something there.
+Maybe offering something.
 “You’re right,” he whispered.
 “There are no guarantees… But you shouldn’t let that stop you from trying, Ben…”

 Then lips on lips again, long and powerful and teeming with raw emotion, no way to hide it.
 For either of them.